 One moment cannot be both lived and kept.
 You have to make a choice.

 Here comes my wedding.
 I meet Amandine, my wedding photographer.
 She makes me discover the world of wedding photography.
 She also agrees to train me when I call her 48 hours after getting married basically telling her "I can't take my job anymore, teach me yours." to which she replies "Uh wait it's going to be a long conversation I'll make some tea."
 I cover my first weddings as a second photographer on her events.
 Under her supervision, I train and only start professionally when she deems me ready.
 Looking back, I realize how deeply lucky I was to find someone so patient and talented to help me on this new path.
 I will always be grateful to her.

-My approach to wedding photography is closely linked to my feelings as a former bride, and I probably try to adopt the behavior I was looking for in my own wedding photographer (and since she also trained me, it all makes sense now).
+My approach to wedding photography is closely related to how I felt as an anxious bride planning her wedding.
+I try to be the person I was looking for when searching for my own wedding photographer (and this photographer later trained me so we've come full circle).

-On the big day, I prefer spontaneous photos and avoid guiding the guests and the bride and groom too much, even if I remain at their disposal if needed.
-The couple session is often the moment when I accompany the bride and groom more, because the exercise is often intimidating and totally new for them!
+When working on a wedding, I mostly go for spontaneous photos, avoiding guiding the guests and the bride and groom too much, even if I remain at everyone's disposal if necessary.
+The couple session is often the moment I support the bride and groom the most, since it is such a new and intimidating exercice for most of them!